-Furthermore, With the new amendment introduced by Communiqué No. 2021/4 on the Amendments to the Block Exemption Communiqué on Vertical Agreements (Communiqué No. 2021/4), which was promulgated in the Official Gazette dated 5 November 2021 (No. 31650), the threshold regarding the supplier's market shares for the market or markets for the contract goods has now been lowered to 30 per cent.
-Pursuant to Communiqué No. 2021/4, a sixmonth transition period will be implemented to ensure compliance with the new market share threshold, which would prevent article 4 of Law No. 4054 from applying to vertical restraints.
-Undertakings that benefited from the block exemption based on the 40 per cent market share threshold continued to be exempted until 5 May 2022, after which the parties may need to modify the agreement to comply with the new regulation.
-Accordingly, only agreements of undertakings that have market shares below 30 per cent in the relevant product markets qualify for block exemption under Communiqué No. 2002/2.
+Furthermore, with the new amendment introduced by Communiqué No. 2021/4 on the Amendments to the Block Exemption Communiqué on Vertical Agreements (Communiqué No. 2021/4), which was promulgated in the Official Gazette dated 5 November 2021 (No. 31650), the threshold regarding the supplier's market shares for the market or markets for the contract goods has now been lowered to 30 per cent.
+Pursuant to Communiqué No. 2021/4, only agreements of undertakings that have market shares below 30 per cent in the relevant product markets qualify for block exemption under Communiqué No. 2002/2.
 Thus, should the relevant market shares of the undertakings in question exceed the 30 per cent threshold, the agreement automatically falls outside the scope of the block exemption rules.
 In that case, the relevant suppliers may not impose any kind of direct or indirect vertical restraints on buyers with respect to the goods or services covered by the agreements, unless an 'individual exemption' is granted by the decision of the Board.

-On 16 March 2021, the Authority published the Communiqué on Agreements, Concerted Practices and Decisions and Practices of Associations of Undertakings That Do Not Significantly Restrict Competition, which sets out the principles regarding criteria to be used to identify practices of the undertakings that can be excluded from the scope of the investigation.
+On 16 March 2021, the Authority published the Communiqué on Agreements, Concerted Practices and Decisions and Practices of Associations of Undertakings that do not Significantly Restrict Competition, which sets out the principles regarding criteria to be used to identify practices of the undertakings that can be excluded from the scope of the investigation.
+Additionally, on 16 March 2021, the Authority published the Communiqué on the Commitments to be Offered in Preliminary Inquiries and Investigations Concerning Agreements, Concerted Practices and Decisions Restricting Competition and Abuse of Dominant Position, which sets out principles and procedures in relation to commitments submitted by undertakings to eliminate competition problems.